 Mac’s program closing mechanism is a standard feature.
 For most programs, when you press the red X, it doesn’t completely quit the program.
 To do that simply right click the logo in the dock and press quit.

 If you’re ever running slow, be sure to go through these steps and one of them is bound to make a difference.

 If after doing all this, you’re having persistent issues, there may be something more fundamental wrong with your PC or it may be that it’s just getting old!

 It might be time for a new one.
 They don’t last forever after all.

-For any business IT related queries, be sure to give us a shout.
+If you need business PC support in Hull, be sure to give us a shout.